IBMDeveloperBNL/quicklab-wa/README.md

 We will be creating an assistant to take coffee orders.

 ## Creating an IBM Cloud Account
-1. Go to this link and create an account: https://ibm.biz/Bd2kJn.
+1. Go to this link and create an account: https://ibm.biz/BdzkM9.
-2. Or, go to https://cloud.ibm.com/ and login if you have an account already.
+2. If you already have an account, go to the same [link](https://ibm.biz/BdzkM9) and click **Log in** on the top right of the page to continue.

 ## Provisioning a Watson Assistant instance
-1. Once logged in, click on `Catalog` in the upper right corner of the screen.
+1. Once logged in, click on `Catalog` positioned on the right-hand side of the topbar.
 2. Search for `Assistant`.
-3. Under the `AI` Category, click on `Assistant`.
+3. Under the `AI` Category, click on `Watson Assistant`.
 4. Scroll down and make sure `Lite` Plan is selected for the free plan.
 5. Click `Create`.
 6. Click on `Launch Watson Assistant`.